 You’re not alone.
 I use to be like that too and it’s hard to get away from that belief.
-For years we’ve been told very vaguely that we’re suppose to get at least 30 minutes of moderate-intensity activity 5 days per week or 10 minutes of vigorous intensity activity 3 days per week.
+For years we’ve been told very vaguely that we’re supposed to get at least 30 minutes of moderate-intensity activity 5 days per week or 10 minutes of vigorous-intensity activity 3 days per week.

 “Because it would have only been 15 minutes.
 Why bother, that doesn’t even count as exercise.”

 It’s not a lack of exercise that most people struggle with – it’s a lack of movement.
-We sit more than ever before and according to Marc Hamilton at the Pennington Biomedical Research Center, inactivity is as serious a health concern as smoking.
+We sit more than ever before and according to Marc Hamilton at the Pennington Biomedical Research Center, inactivity is a serious health concern as smoking.

 Is it really that you don’t have TIME to exercise and eat healthier food or is it that you don’t have the 60, 45, or 30 minutes you’ve defined it takes to do it?

-- Taking the long way: This is where you will purposefully park further away, take a longer walk to work, use the stairs more often, walk or bike versus driving.
+- Taking a long way: This is where you will purposefully park further away, take a long walk to work, use the stairs more often, walk or bike versus driving.